 The Origins of the Cayenne Pepper

-The cayenne pepper is native to South America but was brought to Europe by Columbus in the 1400s.
+This pepper is native to South America but was brought to Europe by Columbus in the 1400s.
 Today, many of these peppers still grow in South America, although you can commonly find them in India, Mexico, parts of Africa, and the United States.
 Basically, these peppers will grow in any tropical or sub-tropical region where you plant them.

 There is some disagreement about how this pepper got its name.
 Most people acknowledge that the name is related to the capital of French Guiana, which is also named Cayenne.
 However, people disagree on which name came first: the pepper or the city.
 Whatever the case is, this pepper has been around, bringing joy (and tears) to people for thousands of years.
 Everyone knows this pepper as the cayenne today, but it’s also gone by a few other names.
 The Bird’s Beak, Chilliepin, Guinea Pepper, and even the mad pepper are all variations on the cayenne pepper’s name.

 Unlike some hot peppers, you’ll find that this pepper is actually fairly low on the scale.
 It’s only slightly aromatic, so it won’t slap you in the face with powerful spice.
-Many people who are not big fans of spicy foods are able to tolerate it.
+Many people who are not big fans of spicy foods are able to tolerate them.
 Usually, these spicy peppers rate somewhere between 30,000 and 50,000 Scoville Heat Units (SHU).
 However, they’re about twelve times hotter than the average jalapeno.
 So, if the jalapeno is already too much heat for you, you probably shouldn’t pick up a cayenne pepper.